 Listen To Your Volunteers

-As church staff you must remember that your first job is to shepherd the people you are leading.
+As a church staff, you must remember that your first job is to shepherd the people you are leading.
 One way to love and lead your church volunteers is to simply listen to them.
 It makes such a difference in building relationships when your team feels and knows that they are heard.
 When you lead a team of volunteers you are in charge of building a relationship with each of them and you should have a genuine desire to hear and understand how they are doing.
+Their job is often difficult and minor issues with a screen or an audio issue bring the entire church looking toward the tech booth, oftentimes making them feel guilty or bad.
+This can oftentimes encourage negative self-talk and self-shaming as they feel bad that the program or computer glitched causing what feels like a massive issue to the service.
 There may be issues with processes or church technology that you don’t see from your vantage point on Sundays.

 Even more important than listening to feedback about serving in church is listening to how they are doing outside of church gatherings.
 Meet with them to hear about how they are doing in their family life and how they are doing in their relationship with God.
 Listen to their needs and pray for them often.
 Pray in person together as well.
 Be their pastor, leader, or mentor.
 Walk through life with them and show them that they are heard, loved, and cared for by their church.
 This will go a long way and make a greater impact than anything.